dnsimple/dnsimple-support/content/articles/ns-record.markdown

 dnsimple.com.
 172800 IN NS ns4.dnsimple.com.
 ~~~

 We automatically publish NS records in our authoritative [name servers](../dnsimple-nameservers/) for each domain we're authoritative for.
-These NS records will appear in the System Records section of each domain's Manage page, and will either be our default name servers (ns1.dnsimple.com through ns4.dnsimple.com), or your vanity name servers if you have vanity name servers.
+These NS records will appear in the System Records section of each domain's Manage page, and will either be our default name servers (ns1.dnsimple.com through ns4.dnsimple.com and ns4.dnsimple-edge.org), or your vanity name servers if you have vanity name servers.

 If you want to delegate a registered domain name to a different DNS provider, you can do that through the domain's Manage page.
 You can't remove or change the NS records for your domain in the Advanced Editor page.